futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 2,
       "focus": "Building a personal sound library",
-      "goal": "You can design and organize a cohesive 20-sample pack (drums, loops, textures) tailored to your genre, using recording, processing, and cataloging techniques to build a reusable signature library.", "course_rec": {
+      "goal": "Be able to design and organize a cohesive 20-sample pack (drums, loops, textures) tailored to your genre, using recording, processing, and cataloging techniques to build a reusable signature library.", "course_rec": {
         "title": "How to Make Your Own Sample Pack", "url": "https://learn.futureproofmusicschool.com/course/how-to-make-your-own-sample-pack",